 Now you can hold, or list them for sale on Opensea.

-So how is this working JPEGs that have been selling for millions of dollars?
+So how are these working JPEGs that have been selling for millions of dollars?

 If I see one more tweet about someone saying uh I can right-click and save this and now I own it…